 Perelman School of Medicine

-Mariell Jessup of the School of Medicine comments on new developments in heart-failure treatment.
+George Cotsarellis of the School of Medicine comments on the research he led regarding this new development.

 PHILADELPHIA – Given the amount of angst over male pattern balding, surprisingly little is known about its cause at the cellular level.
 In a new study, published in the Journal of Clinical Investigation, a team led by George Cotsarelis, MD, chair of the Department of Dermatology at the University of Pennsylvania School of Medicine, has found that stem cells play an unexpected role in explaining what happens in bald scalp.